Pietro Gandolfi

-Pietro Gandolfi (born April 21, 1987 in Parma) is an Italian racing driver.
+Pietro Aldo Gandolfi (born April 21, 1987 in Parma) is an Italian former racing driver.

 Career

 Formula Renault

 Gandolfi began his racing career at the age of thirteen, competing in kart racing for four years.
-In 2004 he became a racing instructor at the Henry Morrogh Motor School in Perugia, driving a Formula Renault 1600 car for the first time as well at around this time.
+In 2004, he became a racing instructor at the Henry Morrogh Motor School in Perugia, driving a Formula Renault 1600 car for the first time as well at around this time.

 In 2006, Gandolfi competed in five races of the Italian Formula Renault Championship.
 The following year he moved to the equivalent Swiss series, taking 21st position in the championship.
 He remained in the category for 2007, but slipped to 26th overall.

 Formula Two

 Gandolfi signed to drive for the relaunched FIA Formula Two Championship in 2009.
 He drove car number nine in the series, and finished 27th with no points.
 He has not raced since.